Debra Messing: Personal life

 Messing met Daniel Zelman, an actor and screenwriter, on their first day as graduate students at New York University in 1990.
 They were married on September 3, 2000, and lived in Manhattan.
-On April 7, 2004, Messing gave birth to their son, Roman.
-In December 2011, she and her husband separated after 11 years of marriage.
-Messing filed for divorce on June 5, 2012, and the divorce became official on March 1, 2016.
+They have a son.
+In 2011, she and Zelman separated, and were officially divorced in 2016.
 Messing dated her Smash co-star Will Chase from the end of 2011 to October 2014.

-In 2012, she posed nude for the May issue of Allure magazine.
+In 2012, she posed discretely nude for the May issue of Allure magazine.